Skip to Content

 Man standing at overlook of Golden Gate Bridge view at night

-We’re just going to say it: the Presidio has the most picturesque views of San Francisco’s International Orange icon, the Golden Gate Bridge.
-Head out on an Instagram-worthy adventure of your own to capture this beauty from several different locations.
-Start with an “up-close-and-personal” view from the Golden Gate Bridge Welcome Center.
-We also recommend grabbing a snap from beneath the span at Fort Point National Historic Site, from Torpedo Wharf at Crissy Field, and from Baker Beach.
+We’re just going to say it: the Presidio has the most picturesque views of San Francisco’s International Orange icon, the one-an-only Golden Gate Bridge.
+Head out on an Instagram-worthy adventure of your own to capture this beauty from several different locations, including the Golden Gate Overlook (pictured).
+Start with an “up-close-and-personal” view and learn a bit more about the bridge’s history from the Golden Gate Bridge Welcome Center.
+We also recommend grabbing a snap from Fort Point National Historic Site, Torpedo Wharf at Crissy Field, and Baker Beach.
 Share your favorite photos at #PresidioSF.

 Golden Gate Bridge